 - When the dough is nice and round and smooth all over.
 Place the kitchen towel over it and set aside.

 - Repeat with the other half of the dough.

 - Cover both rounds with a kitchen towel and allow them to rest for 30 minutes.

 - Meanwhile, prepare your 'banneton' for the dough.
-I dont own a proper banneton, so I make my own – just line a round bowl roughly the size of the loaf I want to make (same size or a bit smaller than your baking dish) with a thin kitchen towel.
-Sprinkle the banneton with some rice flour and semolina to coat the bottom and sides to prevent the dough from sticking as it rises.
+If you don't own a proper banneton, you can make your own – line a round bowl roughly the size of the loaf you want to make (same size or a bit smaller than your baking dish) with a thin kitchen towel.
+Sprinkle the kitchen towel or banneton with some rice flour and semolina to coat the bottom and sides to prevent the dough from sticking as it rises.
 (You want to use a different flour than the actual bread so that it doesn't absorb into the dough!)

 - Back to your dough – remove the kitchen towel and give them one more gentle shaping.

-- Using a bench scraper, or your hands gently lift the dough off the counter and place in the banneton upside down (so you should see the seam side up – smooth part down).
+- Using a bench scraper, or your hands, gently lift the dough off the counter and place into the banneton upside down (so you should see the seam side up – smooth part down).